Sky localization of space-based detectors with time-delay interferometry: Methodology

-Since GWs come from all directions, we use the average response function $R(f)$ by taking the average of the response function $F^A$ overall source directions and the polarization angle \cite{Zhang:2019oet}.
+Since GWs come from all directions, we use the average response function $R(f)$ by taking the average of the response function $F^A$ over all source directions and the polarization angle \cite{Zhang:2019oet}.
 The sensitivity curve is $S_n(f)=P_n(f)/R(f)$.
-In the top panel of Fig. \ref{sensitivity} we plot the sensitivity curve $\sqrt{S_n(f)}$ of LISA for the tensor mode for the six TDI configurations.
-Since the $(X, Y, Z)$ configuration has the lowest sensitivity, we consider the $(X, Y, Z)$ configuration in particular, and the corresponding sensitivity curves for Taiji and TianQin are shown in the bottom panel of Fig. \ref{sensitivity}.

-For different constellations of space-based GW detectors, three dominant factors affect the accuracy of source localization: the rotation, the arm length, and the rotation period of the spacecraft \cite{Zhang:2020hyx}.
-To examine the effects of these factors individually, we use the control variable method and construct five fiducial GW detectors as shown in Table \ref{fdetector} \cite{Zhang:2020hyx}.
+For different constellations of space-based GW detectors, three dominant design factors affect the accuracy of source localization: the rotation, the arm length, and the rotation period of the spacecraft \cite{Zhang:2020hyx}.
+To examine the effects of these factors individually, we use the control variable method and construct five fiducial GW detectors as shown in table \ref{fdetector} \cite{Zhang:2020hyx}.
 The LISA-like fiducial detectors R and R1 are in the heliocentric orbit with the orbital period of one year and the normal vector of the detector plane rotates around the normal vector of the ecliptic plane with a period of one year.
 The TianQin-like fiducial detectors C, C1 and C2 are in the geocentric orbit and the normal vector of the detector plane points to the calibration source RX J0806.3+1527.
 The orbital period of the fiducial detectors C and C1 is one year while the orbital period of the fiducial detector C2 is 3.65 days.
 The detailed orbit equations for these fiducial detectors were given in Ref. \cite{Zhang:2020hyx}.
-The fiducial detector R/R1 and C/C1 are constructed to study the effect of rotation, the fiducial detector R/C and R1/C1 are constructed to study the effect of arm length, and the fiducial detector C1 and C2 are constructed to study the effect of rotation period of the spacecraft.
+The fiducial detector R (R1) and C (C1) are constructed to study the effect of rotation, the fiducial detector R (C) and R1 (C1) are constructed to study the effect of the arm length, and the fiducial detector C1 and C2 are constructed to study the effect of the rotation period of the spacecraft.
 For all fiducial detectors, we assume that the acceleration noise and the single-link optical metrology noise are the same as LISA.
 In figure \ref{sensitivity}, we plot $\sqrt{S_n(f)}$ of LISA and the fiducial detector C1 for the tensor modes for the six TDI combinations.
 From figure \ref{sensitivity}, we see that the Sagnac combination $\zeta$ suppresses the GW signals because its response to GWs becomes of higher order \cite{Armstrong_1999}, especially below $0.1$ Hz, so we expect that the sky localization will be very bad with the $\zeta$ combination.